ZakharDay/bitclout-superwallet/README.md

 # BitClout SuperWallet

-## Get the extension from Chrome Web Store

-The extension has been published and could be installed https://chrome.google.com/webstore/detail/bitclout-superwallet/jkkmfkgfgmhegdbcaahpppjndaiidbjd

-## How to use it

-Open your BitClout wallet page, open extension and click Update Wallet button.
+Chrome extension that Updates your BitClout wallet.

+While BitClout now have a delay in updates of creator coin prices on your wallet page this extension can help.
+Use it on your wallet page to update the page data.

+## Features

+### Wallet page

+- updates creator coin price on the wallet page
+- updates your share of the creator coins
+- updates your cash-out price (sometimes calculated not properly)
+- adds a link to creator's analytics page on the BitCloutPulse
+- adds the creator's founder reward percentage
+- adds a button to force update wallet data

+### Profile page

+- adds the link to creator's analytics page on the BitCloutPulse
+- adds the creator's founder reward percentage

 ## Privacy Policy

 The extension doesn't collect any of your information.
 Extension just takes the information from your wallet page, sends a request to BitClout API and updates your wallet creator coins column.

+## Get the extension from Chrome Web Store

+The extension v0.1.0 has been published and could be installed https://chrome.google.com/webstore/detail/bitclout-superwallet/jkkmfkgfgmhegdbcaahpppjndaiidbjd

 ## Development

+Current version is 0.3.0.
 You could read on how to add this unpacked extension to Google Chrome here https://developer.chrome.com/docs/extensions/mv3/getstarted/

 ## Support